Forensic Coating Failure Investigations

 All coatings fail… eventually.
-The cause of premature coating failure may remain a mystery and the re-application may also fail unless a thorough investigation is undertaken.
-Forensic evidence generated by an independent laboratory is critical to determining the cause of, and resolution to the coating failure.
+The cause of premature coating failure may remain a mystery, and the re-application may also fail unless a thorough investigation is undertaken.
+Forensic evidence generated by an independent laboratory is critical to determining the cause of and defining the resolution to the coating failure.

 In-House Equipment Used to Generate

 - Scanning Electron Microscopy-Energy Dispersive Spectroscopy

 Our professionals use the data produced by these forensic techniques to formulate expert opinions as to the cause of failures and recommendations for repair.

 Why Use KTA for Coating Failure Analysis?